 All the replacement musicians over the years were people that Bill Johnson knew.
 There were never any auditions; one day he'd introduce someone to the band and say that "he'd be with us for a while" [occasionally it was a "she"].

 On February 21, 1955, the Bill Johnson Quartet appeared on the Arthur Godfrey Talent Scouts show.
 I suppose that they didn't win, since there was no mention of that in subsequent ads.
-A March 1955 blurb gave the members as Bill Johnson, Gus Gordon, Harold Holmes, and L. G. Slappie [sic].
+A March 1955 blurb gave the members as Bill Johnson, Gus Gordon, Harold Holmes (on the "base fiddle"), and L. G. Slappie [sic].

 Then, it was on to the Ronnex label.
 Ronnex was a Belgian company, headed by Albert van Hoogton.
 Among other things, it handled the European distribution of Jubilee, Bruce, Modern, Dootone, and Rainbow.
 The U.S. operation was run by Albert's brother, Ray, with offices at 1674 Broadway.
 In 1955, they decided to release Ronnex records in the U.S. An April 1955 article said that they'd made a deal with Coral Records to distribute two sides cut by the "Bill Johnson Quartet."
 (However, Gus never mentioned that they'd recorded for Coral.)